Writing About Painful Experiences: Hurting, Healing, and Helping

 Step 3: Write a Helping Version

 The only version I publish is the third version.
 I tell the raw brokenness from a place of healing so that it can help others.
 I don’t want to depress and drag others down.
 I don’t want to add to their pain.
-I want to let the reader know she’s not alone, and there is hope.
+I want to let the reader know she’s not alone, and that there is hope.

 Reading stories or poems of pain without healing added to my depression.
 I knew I never wanted to add to anyone’s struggle.
 I wanted to help them find healing.